Boat Launch Observations

 (3) Get in launch line, (which may also be takeout line), get ready in the "preparation area": remove tie-downs, check the drain-plug, pump up the motor primer bulb, raise the antennas, put all gear from the truck into boat, get the dock lines and fenders ready, etc. Attach the bow and stern lines in the preparation area.....not at the bottom of the ramp.
 Load and unload any last minute gear in your boat in the preparation area provided or the parking lot before launching and after retrieving your boat.
 Also use the toilet facilities and remind your guests to go also.
 DO NOT take off the safety chain or release the trailer winch from the boat until you are at the waters edge.

-Make sure your outdrive /outboard motors are up and tail lights unplugged if they are not sealed beam type.
+Make sure your outdrive /outboard motors are up and tail lights unplugged if they are NOT sealed beam type.
 NOTE - those trailers with surge breaks cannot do this or their brakes may lock up while backing.

 If before daylight, turn your headlights off, this is important so you do not blind others trying to use the ramp.
 Not just when in line but even more so when you are at the bottom of the ramp and someone else is trying to back down next to you.
 Most of the newer vehicles will not turn their lights off unless you know a special procedure to do so (some turn off if you set the emergency brake "one click").
 Do the research to find out what your vehicles "special trick" is before you put in in the dark.
 You might have to contact your car dealer if you can not figure it out.